nymtech/nym/documentation/operators/src/testing/prometheus-grafana.md

 ### Full Own Setup

-We are working on an entirely manual setup and will publish it in the coming days.
+We are working on a detailed guide for an entirely manual setup and will publish it in the coming days.

 <!--
 TODO: